neggles/neurosis/README.md

   - Shiny new ImageFolder datasets in "square", "square with captions", and "aspect-bucketed with captions" flavors
   - Support for custom datasets (see `neurosis/dataset/` for examples)
   - Funny hybrid mongo+s3 dataset we're using for large-scale training (stop judging me, it works)
-  - Support for custom data transform functions injected into the dataset pipeline[^2]
+  - Support for custom data transform functions injected into the dataset pipeline[^1]

-[^1]: well okay no VAE training just yet but soon:tm: it just needs testing
-[^2]: completely untested and not entirely pushed to public yet sry
+[^1]: completely untested and not entirely pushed to public yet sry

 ## Installation